-There are a few key issues with assessment of RA heat stress
+There are a few key issues with assessment of RA heat stress.

-- The metabolic heat input used to represent miners is based on a "standard" 168-LB male with an 80% rest/20% moderate activity level - Must determine the height and weight of miners - Need to estimate activity level based on required tasks for in-use RAs - Most heat stress standards apply to working in hot conditions for relatively short durations (~8 hours) at a light, moderate, or heavy workload - RA occupants could be in a hot environment for days at a very light workload - Need to determine the temperature/%RH that cause the body core temperature to increase to an unsafe level for these conditions
+- The metabolic heat input used to represent miners (117 W) is based on a "standard" 168-LB male with an 80% rest/20% moderate activity level - Must determine the height and weight of miners - Need to estimate activity level based on required tasks for in-use RAs - Metabolic heat rate for testing/modeling must be based on realistic miner size and activity level for RAs - Most heat stress standards apply to working in hot conditions for relatively short durations (~8 hours) at a light, moderate, or heavy workload - RA occupants could be in a hot environment for days at a very light workload - Need to determine the temperature/%RH that cause the body core temperature to increase to an unsafe level for these conditions - Is the 95°F apparent temperature limit protective?

-NIOSH awarded two contracts to examine metabolic heat input and body core temperature of RA occupants
+NIOSH examined metabolic heat input and body core temperature of RA occupants using two research contracts.